sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.8.1.
 Summary

-If DevOps teams are responsible to maintain their IT Products in production, have the authority to choose their technical stacks, and expected to have cross-functional skillsets (e.g. UX, Security, and enough technical expertise to maintain their solutions in production), how do we mitigate the turn over risk that such expertise leaves a team?
+If DevOps teams are responsible to maintain their IT Products in production, have the authority to choose their technical stacks, and expected to have cross-functional skillsets (e.g., UX, Security, and enough technical expertise to maintain their solutions in production), how do we mitigate the turn over risk that such expertise leaves a team?

 #### 2.8.2.
 Raised by stakeholder(s)